 They'll make sure you have the emotional and practical support you need to change your drug or alcohol use, and to stay on track.

 Get group support

-Problem-solving groups – these are problem-solving sessions where people work together to find practical ways to deal with life's challenges.
+Others are structured sessions where people work together to find practical ways to deal with life's challenges.
 Some of these groups meet online.